State Museum of Pennsylvania: History

 On March 28, 1905, Governor Samuel W. Pennypacker signed legislation establishing the museum for "the preservation of objects illustrating the flora and fauna of the state, and its mineralogy, geology, archeology, arts and history."
-The State Museum of Pennsylvania mission statement was influenced by the many other state museums that were already established, including those in New York, Illinois, and Indiana.
+The State Museum of Pennsylvania mission statement was influenced by the many other state museums that were already established, including those in New York (New York State Museum), Illinois (Illinois State Museum), and Indiana (Indiana State Museum).

 Later in 1905, Pennypacker signed Act 481, giving the museum $20,000 in startup funding for its creation.
 On March 1, 1907, the museum staff and collection moved into the Executive Office Building.
 It became part of the Pennsylvania Historical and Museum Commission in 1945 and moved to its present building in 1964.
 It is located adjacent to the Pennsylvania State Capitol.
 The building is round, and the museum exhibits are on its ground, first, second, and third floors.
 The museum staff's offices and Pennsylvania Historical and Museum Commission are on the fourth and fifth floors.

 In 2014, the building was listed on the National Register of Historic Places.